Yuhe-Wang/BMC/README.md

 - Build command
    - For Windows, open the Visual studio prompt (your may need to create it by yourself due to version and installation variance.
 Please change working directory to BMC) in the folder BMC, and type in `build.bat`
-   - For Linux, open the terminal in the folder BMC and type in `./build.sh` (you may need to do `chmod +x build.sh` and "Dependencies/wxWidgets-3.1/src/stc/gen_iface.py" first)
+   - For Linux, open the terminal in the folder BMC and type in `./build.sh` (you may need to do `chmod +x build.sh` and "Dependencies/wxWidgets-3.1/src/stc/gen_iface.py" first).
+You may need to retype in `./build.sh` some times because `make -j` may have some file copy conflicts.

 # Run BMC